voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 CHANGELOG_GITHUB_TOKEN='mytoken' bundle exec rake changelog
 ```

-The changelog generator checks for certain labels on closed issues and PRs since the last release and groups them together.
-Backwards incompatible changes require a major release.
+The changelog generator checks for certain labels on closed issues and PRs since
+the last release and groups them together.
+If the changes were neither
-If only bug fixes were merged, a patch release is suggested.
-If both isn't the case, continue with a minor release.
-Check the generated diff for the CHANGELOG.md.
-If your chosen
+backwards-incompatible nor only bug fixes, make a minor release.
+Check the
+generated diff for the CHANGELOG.md.
+If your chosen release version doesn't
-release version doesn't fit to the generated changelog, update metadata.json and run the changelog task again.
+match the generated changelog, update metadata.json and run the changelog task again.

 Get community feedback on the release pr, label it with skip-changelog, get it merged.